- PTO policies spell out how much paid time off your employees will get each year, what it can be used for, and how it is earned and approved.

 This depends on the state and city you operate in.
 Some states have laws that ensure you don’t take away any of employees’ earned time off when changing policies.
 In addition to potential laws, think about the following questions before changing your policy.

 Will you be taking away PTO from your employees?

-If you are trying to change your policy due to budget constraints, it is best to find other areas where you can cut back before you consider cutting any employee benefits.
-If it can't be helped, speak with your employees about this cut and explain why it's happening.
-Do not cut time off that employees have already accrued if you can help it.
+If you are trying to change your policy due to budget constraints, it is best to find other areas where you can cut back before you consider decreasing any employee benefits.
+If cutting back can’t be helped, speak with your employees about this cut and explain why it’s happening.
+Do not take away time off that employees have already accrued if you can help it.